The Best Foods for Eating Well on a Budget

-- Red/Orange:Calabaza (Spanish pumpkin), carrots and tomato juice were the best buys here.
-(Again, the majority of your daily vegetable intake should come from whole vegetables, not juice.)
+- Red/Orange: Pumpkin, carrots and tomato juice were the best buys here.
+Again, the majority of your daily vegetable intake should come from whole vegetables, not juice.

 - Rice & Other Grains: Barley is the "best buy" pick in this category.
 It's a relatively quick-cooking whole grain that makes a great addition to soups or can stand in as an alternative to rice in pilaf.

 This list is a good reminder that there are many healthy options out there.
 Take advantage of the variety and get cooking!

 - Seafood: Perch, tuna, squid, whiting or silver hake.
 The EWG recommends limiting perch and tuna to just once a month to limit exposure to mercury and other contaminants, a more stringent guideline than that suggested by the FDA.

-- Beans & More: The most common beans made the list as best buys-black beans, black-eyed peas, chickpeas, lentils, pinto and red kidney beans.
-And with good reason: they're high in protein and fiber and deliver a decent amount of iron.
+- Beans & Eggs: The most common beans made the list as best buys: black beans, black-eyed peas, chickpeas, lentils, pinto and red kidney beans.
+And with good reason, they're high in protein and fiber and deliver a decent amount of iron.
 Eggs also fit the bill as a best buy.

 - Nuts & Seeds: Hazelnuts, peanuts (roasted and unsalted), sunflower seeds and walnuts made the list.
 Walnuts are a particularly good choice, offering heart-healthy omega-3 fats.

-- Meat:Turkey-don't save turkey just for Thanksgiving.
+- Meat: Don't save turkey just for Thanksgiving.
 It's a bargain year-round, says the EWG.

-- Milk:Low-fat and nonfat dry milk are the best buys.
-Regular (fluid) low fat or nonfat milk are still a thrifty choice, according to the EWG, but not a "best buy."
+- Milk: Dry milk is the best buy when you consider price.
+Regular (fluid) milk is still a thrifty choice, according to the EWG, but not a "best buy."

 - Cheese: Cottage cheese, queso fresco and ricotta are the best buys in the cheese department.

 - Yogurt: Nonfat plain yogurt is the only option in this category.
 The EWG recommends sweetening it with fresh fruit (so do I).

-Cooking Fats & Oils
+Healthy Fats & Oils

-Canola, corn and soybean oil are the best buys on the EWG's list.
+- Canola, corn and soybean oil are the best buys on the EWG's list.